matejrakar/data-stream-to-db-2/README.md

 2. Start Apache and MySql services from xampp.
 3. Visit http://localhost/phpmyadmin/ and create DB schema named datastream.
 4. Then go to Import tab and import file named data.sql from my repository.
-5. Install Eclipse IDE with Java EE (using JDK 11).
+5. Install IntelliJ and Java 11
 6. Connect it with GitHub and clone my repository to your machine.
 7. Run application.